About

 Formats

-Sípnuuk is a repository and program for born-digital, digitized, and to-be-digitized content.
-This includes images (prints, negatives, slides, and digital images), movies (original film or video transfers to digital video format), audio (cassette tapes, CDs or other recordings transferred to digital audio format), and documents (physical, printed documents scanned or word processing documents converted to PDF).
-Best practices for enduring file formats will be utilized.
+Sípnuuk allows digital access to images (prints, negatives, slides, and digital images), videos (original film or video transfers to digital video format), audio (cassette tapes, CDs, or other recordings transferred to digital audio format), and documents (physical, printed documents scanned, or word processing documents converted to PDF).
+All Sípnuuk videos are accessed through Vimeo or YouTube.
+Archival copies of higher quality are maintained by the Sipnuuk Division and available on request.

 Languages

-English, Karuk, and other Klamath Basin tribal languages will be prioritized.
+English, Karuk, Karuk regional dialects, and other Klamath Basin tribal languages will be prioritized.
 Works in languages besides those listed here will not be collected unless an English translation of them is not available.
 Foreign language duplicates of items available in English will not be collected.

 Collections Context